bernardev254/incentiHealth/incentiHealthApi/README.md

-# Verifer-Js
+# IncentHealthApi

-Welcome to ZK-Verifier-Backend.
-This project is a JavaScript library for ZK proof verification and validation of Privado ID verifiable credentials(VCs).
+Welcome to  incentHealth Backend.
+This project is a JavaScript library verifying patients as humans and also the consent credentials(VCs) for their medical data.

 ## Installation